gavinmcfarland/plugma/README.md

 ## How does it work?

-Plugma leverages Vite for building UIs across various frameworks and employs ESBuild for efficient management of the main thread.
-It streamlines plugin development by minimizing boilerplate code and offers seamless local development with its built-in server, making it an optimal choice for Figma plugin development due to its exceptional developer experience.
+Plugma simplifies plugin development with Vite for UI building and ESBuild for main thread management.
+It streamlines coding by hiding boilerplate and enables seamless local development.
+Plus, it offers browser preview via WebSockets.

-## Features

-- **Live Development Server:** By linking the plugin window to a development server it eliminates the need to rebuild the UI file repeatedly.
-This aids in debugging and streamlines the process.

-- **Browser Preview:** Since it utilises a development server, you can try out your plugin's UI on different browsers, including previewing how it looks in both Figma's dark and light themes.

-- **Consistent Folder Structure:** Plugma hides unnecessary boilerplate code so you can concentrate on the code required to develop your plugins.

 ## Plugin Folder Structure